Victoria Falls National Park: Entrance Fee and Travel Guide

 Where is Victoria Falls National Park

-Victoria Falls National Park is located on the Zambezi River which forms a natural border between Zimbabwe and Zambia in Africa.
-The falls can be seen from either Livingstone in Zambia or Victoria Falls town in Zimbabwe.
+Victoria Falls National Park is located on the Zambezi River, which forms a natural border between Zimbabwe and Zambia in Africa.

 There are international airports in both Livingstone and Victoria Falls.
-If you’re flying from Johannesburg in South Africa, South African Airways and British Airways offer daily flights to both destinations.
+The easiest way to get here is via a 2-hour flight from Johannesburg in South Africa.

-How to get to Victoria Falls
+How to get to Victoria Falls National Park

-The Victoria Falls National Park entrance is a 10-minute walk from Victoria Falls town.
-It is located opposite the crafts market where you can buy many memorabilia.
-Keep your eyes open as you may see elephants roaming around the open fields next to the market.
+The national park entrance is a 10-minute walk from Victoria Falls town in Zimbabwe.
+It’s located opposite the crafts market, where you can buy many memorabilia.

-If you’re staying in Livingstone on the Zambian side, I suggest you take a taxi to the park entrance as it’s a bit too far to walk.
+If you’re staying in Livingstone on the Zambian side, I suggest taking a taxi to the Victoria Falls National Park entrance, as it’s a bit too far to walk.

 There are many taxis in both Livingstone and Vic Falls, so getting around won’t be a problem.
-Crossing the Victoria Falls bridge from Zambia to Zimbabwe is also easy enough and I recommend taking a walk to this bridge for additional views of the falls.
+Crossing the Victoria Falls bridge from Zambia to Zimbabwe is also easy enough.

 Victoria Falls is on the Zambezi River in Africa